-The passivity rule does not exclude BAMI's reaction, with CASA a pivotal role
+The passivity rule does not exclude BAMI's reaction, with CAS in a pivotal role

-The passivity rule prevents BAMI from taking action that may contrast UCG's bid, unless authorised by the shareholders meeting.
-Crédit Suisse, which has a potential 15.1% stake in BAMI and has asked for authorisation to increase its to 19.99%, plays a pivotal role in any potential deal.
-It may support the bid by UCG in exchange for the extension of the partnership with Alfa Sudi, the opening of branches or potential future agreements in Germany; or it could support BAMI in what we consider to be the most effective defensive move: a bid on MPS.
+The passivity rule prevents BAMI from taking actions that may contrast UCG's bid, unless authorised by the shareholders meeting.
+Credit Agricole, which has a potential 15.1% stake in BAMI and has asked for authorisation to increase its stake to 19.99%, plays a pivotal role in any potential deal.
+It may support the offer by UCG in exchange for the extension of the partnership with Comundi, the overlapping branches or potential future agreements in Germany; or it could support BAMI in what we consider to be the most effective defensive move: a bid on MPS.